Active Standard ASTM F2550 | Developed by Subcommittee: F36.20

 Significance and Use

 3.2 This practice serves as a means to detect and locate all types of pipe defects that are potential sources of water leaks either into or out of electrically non-conducting pipes.
 Leaking joints and defective service connections are detected that often may not show as a defect when viewed from inside the pipe.
-The electro-scan data maybe processed and analyzed to provide some information on the size and type of pipe defect.
+The scan data may be processed and analyzed to provide some information on the size and type of pipe defect.
 (8.4.1)

-This practice applies to mainline and lateral gravity flow storm sewers, sanitary sewers, and combined sewers fabricated from electrically non-conducting material with diameters between 3 and 60 in.
+3.3 This practice applies to mainline and lateral gravity flow storm sewers, sanitary sewers, and combined sewers fabricated from electrically non-conducting material with diameters between 3 and 60 in.
 (75 and 1500 mm).
-The pipes must be free of obstructions that prevent the sonde passing through the pipe.
+The pipes must be free of obstructions that prevent the probe passing through the pipe.

-1.3 The use of the electro-scan requires access to sewers, filling sewers, and operations along roadways that are safety hazards.
-This standard does not describe the hazards likely to be encountered or the safety procedures that must be carried out when operating in these hazardous environments. () There are no safety hazards specifically associated with the use of an electro-scan apparatus that complies with the specifications provided in this standard. ( and .)
+1.3 The scanning process requires access to sewers, filling sewers, and operations along roadways that are safety hazards.
+This standard does not describe the hazards likely to be encountered or the safety procedures that must be carried out when operating in these hazardous environments.
+(7.1.3) There are no safety hazards specifically associated with the use of an electro-scan apparatus that complies with the specifications provided in this standard.
+(6.7 and 6.10.)

 ICS Number Code 93.030 (External sewerage systems)